mrjones2014/dash.nvim/README.md

 - `:lua require('dash').search()`
 - `:lua require('telescope').extensions.dash.search()`

-By default, triggering from filetypes configured in `fileTypeKeywords` in the config filter the Dash query based on the filetype.
+By default, triggering from filetypes configured in `file_type_keywords` in the config filter the Dash query based on the filetype.
 To do a single search without this filtering, you can use the bang (`!`) or pass `true` to the Lua function:

 - `:Dash!`
+- `:Telescope dash search_no_filter`
 - `:lua require('dash').search(true)`
 - `:lua require('telescope').extensions.dash.search(true)`